isaacnmm/pestpolicy-hugo2XX/content/posts/best-running-shoes-for-heavy-female-runners/index.md

 - Also, at the arch, the shoe narrows appropriately to secure your foot in place firmly.
 - Hence, runners with a wide foot can use the Wave Rider 20; thus, they considered the best running shoes for heavy runners with wide feet.
 - Best shoes for[runners with wide and flat feet](https://pestpolicy.com/best-running-shoes-for-men-with-flat-feet/)
-- Light and responsive and�Well-cushioned
+- Light and responsive andWell-cushioned
 Cons:
 - Some customers complained that the Upper fabric is not durable https://www.youtube.com/watch?v=lywhGBV6Nxo